 Throughout the centuries, many churches have stood on the location of the current Berliner Dom.
 The first one was erected in 1465 for the reigning royal family, the Hohenzollern, and was little more than a chapel at that time.
 In 1747, it was replaced by a Baroque cathedral designed by Johann Boumann, before being transformed once again in 1822 by Karl Friedrich Schinkel.
 Today's Dom was built between 1894 and 1905 during King Wilhelm II's reign.
 Almost completely destroyed in World War II, the Berliner Dom remained a ruin until restoration work finally began in 1973.
 Some of the cathedral's highlights include the mosaics covering the cupola, the crypt, the altar and the altar windows.
 The Dom also enshrines over 80 members of the Hohenzollern family.
 Those visiting must take a look at the Sauer organ within the cathedral, one of the largest in Germany, and take in the views from the roof promenade.

 Familiar to many from Wim Wenders' 1987 film "Wings of Desire," the view from the top of the 69 meter-high (226.37 feet) Victory Column is well worth the 285-step climb!
-Built in 1873 to commemorate Prussian military victories against Denmark, Austria and France, the Victory Column originally stood in front of the Reichstag, but was moved to its current location in the middle of the Tiergarten by the Nazi regime in 1938.
+Built in 1873 to commemorate Prussian military victories against Denmark, Austria and France, the Victory Column originally stood in front of the Reichstag, but was moved to its current location in the middle of the Tiergarten by the Third Reich in 1938.
 The golden statue of the Goddess Victory can be seen from all over the city and is one of Berlin's most eye-catching landmarks.
-Since 1995, the Victory Column has been the epicenter of Berlin's annual Love Parade, when hundreds of thousands of ravers gather in the Tiergarten to party in the name of love.
+Since 1995, the Victory Column has been the epicenter of Berlin's annual Love Parade, when hundreds of thousands gather in the Tiergarten to party.

 Urania-Weltzeituhr stands for Urania World Clock.
 It is a ten meter high metallic world clock built in the capital city.
 It is a popular eye catchy landmark and a historic structure built in 1969.
 Today, the locals and tourists consider this place to be a common meeting point.